Pediatric Pharmacometrics

 Pediatric PK studies

-Relative bioavailability comparisons of pediatric and adult formulations should typically be performed in adults.
-PK studies in the pediatric population are generally conducted in patients with the disease.
+Relative bioavailability comparisons of pediatric and adult formulations should typically be done in adults.
+In contrast, PK studies in children are generally done in patients with the disease, warranting a clinically relevant dose to always be used.

-For drugs with linear PK in adults, a single-dose in pediatric patients may be sufficient for dose selection.
-Sparse sampling in multidose clinical studies could confirm these findings.
-However, steady-state studies are necessary if adults exhibit dose- or time-dependent PK or PD.
+For drugs with linear PK in adults, a single-dose study in pediatric patients may be sufficient for dose selection. with sparse sampling in multidose clinical studies to confirm the findings.
+However, when adults exhibit dose- or time-dependent PK or PD, pediatric steady-state studies become necessary.

-Pediatric dosing is typically based on mg/kg body weight, up to the maximum adult dose.
-Although surface area-guided dosing might be preferred, measuring the height or length, especially in infants and young children, is often prone to errors.
-For medications with a narrow therapeutic window, such as those used in oncology, surface area-guided dosing may be necessary.
+Pediatric dosing is often expressed as mg/kg, up to the maximum adult dose.
+Although body surface area (BSA)-guided dosing might be preferred, it is often prone to measurement errors in height, particularly in infants and young children.
+Still, for medications with a narrow therapeutic window, such as many oncology drugs, BSA-guided dosing may be necessary.

-Whether PK extrapolation is feasible or not, is ultimately a clinical question.
-If an indication can be assumed to behave similarly in adult and pediatric populations, PK extrapolation (“bridging”) can be used.
+The feasibility of PK extrapolation is ultimately a clinical question.
+If an indication can be assumed to behave similarly in adult and pediatric populations, PK extrapolation (or “bridging”) can be used [].
 However, there could be cases in which a dedicated pediatric study is warranted (e.g., safety concerns or clinical presentation of the disease).

 The relevant PK metric(s) linked to efficacy and safety and the exposure-response relationship should first be established in adults.
-In pediatric patients, we want to start with a clinically relevant dose.
-Pediatric PK should then be comparable to that of adults.
+As stated before, we want to start with a clinically relevant dose.
+The goal is to have pediatric exposure (not dose) comparable to that of adults.

-The plan is to predict exposure in a pediatric age group (Table 2), collect data, refine predictions for the next younger group, and repeat.
-Extrapolation generally includes a population PK model and exposure-response models.
-These models may be independent of adult models if there are adequate data or they may be developed in combination with adult data.
+The general procedure is to predict exposure in a pediatric age group (), collect data, refine predictions for the next younger group, and repeat.
+These models may be independent of adult models if there are adequate pediatric data, or they may be developed in combination with adult data.

-A previously developed adult PK model can be extrapolated to pediatric patients using allometry, which relates volume of distribution and clearance to body size.
-Researchers have studied and applied this theory across various animal species and human subjects using a wide range of compounds [2].
-Volume of distribution scales proportionally with body size (Code 1), while clearance scales less proportionally (Code 2).
+A previously developed adult PK model can be extrapolated to pediatric patients using allometry, which relates volume of distribution (V) and clearance (CL) to body size.
+Researchers have studied and applied this theory across various animal species and human subjects using a wide range of compounds [].
+V scales proportionally with body size (), while CL scales less proportionally ().
 It has proven robust and reliable, except in some targeted therapies and large molecule biologics.
 Allometric scaling should not be used on rate constants.

 Scale each volume parameter, including central volume and peripheral volumes.